Ritesh1244/SuperHires/README.md

 - Uses `twikit` to scrape recent tweets from a specified health influencer.
 - Extracts key metadata such as tweet text, likes, comments, and retweets.
 - Stores influencer profile information and tweets in the database.
+--Give to open Ai Model for varefying the claim what influencier are making in tweet
 ```python
 async def fetch_tweet_data(influencer_username, min_tweets):
     client = Client(language='en-US')